Waterloo & City line: Construction

 Following royal assent, the company prepared for construction.
 The new company issued its prospectus in March 1894 and the subscription list closed on 21 April; 54,000 shares at £10 each were offered and there was a slight over-subscription.
 A dividend of 3% per annum payable out of capital was promised during the construction phase.

 Tenders were acquired for the main tunnel work, and a contract was awarded to John Mowlem & Co for the sum of £229,064.
 The consulting engineers were W. R. Galbraith (of the LSWR) and J. H. Greathead, developer of the tunnelling shield.
 The resident engineer was H. H. Dalrymple-Hay.
 Mowlems' engineer in charge was William Rowell.

 Mowlem began work on 18 June 1894, first building staging in the river about 500 ft west of Blackfriars Bridge.
 Piles were driven for a cofferdam and two vertical shafts of 16 ft internal diameter were constructed as headings for the tunnel drive.
-The average depth of the tunnels is about 45 ft, with its deepest points at the River Thames, at 63 ft underground.
+The average depth of the tunnels is about 45 ft, with its deepest points under the River Thames, at 63 ft underground.

 Driving the running tunnels started in November 1894, using the Greathead system of shield excavation, cast iron segment lining, compressed air working, and compressed air grouting behind the tunnel lining.
 Twenty men worked in each heading.